Mitigating Shortcut Learning with Diffusion Counterfactuals and Diverse Ensembles: Introduction

 \section{Introduction}

 Deep Neural Networks (DNNs) have achieved unparalleled success in countless tasks across diverse domains.
 However, they are not devoid of pitfalls.
-One such downside manifests in the form of shortcut learning, a phenomenon whereby models latch onto simple, non-essential cues that are spuriously correlated with target labels in the training data~\cite{Geirhos2020, shah2020pitfalls, scimeca2022shortcut}.
-Often engendered by the under-specification present in data, this simplicity bias often presents easy and viable \emph{shortcuts} to performing accurate prediction at training time, regardless of a model's alignment to the downstream task.
-For instance, previous work has found models to incorrectly rely on background signals for object prediction~\cite{xiao2021noise, Beery_2018_ECCV}, or to rely on non-clinically relevant metal tokens to predict patient conditions from X-Ray images~\cite{Zech2018-qx}.
-The phenomenon of shortcut learning has often been found to lead to significant drops in generalization performance~\cite{Agrawal_2018_CVPR, UnbiasedLook2011, ShortcutRemoval2020, Repair2019, Zech2018-qx}.
-Leveraging shortcut cues can also be harmful when deploying models in sensitive settings.
-For example, shortcuts can lead to the reinforcement of harmful biases when they endorse the use of sensitive attributes such as gender or skin color~\cite{EstimatingAndMitigating2019, InvestigatingBias2020, scimeca2022shortcut}.
+One such downside manifests in the form of shortcut learning, a phenomenon whereby models latch onto simple, non-essential cues that are spuriously correlated with target labels in the training data~\citep{Geirhos2020, shah2020pitfalls, scimeca2022shortcut}.
+Often engendered by the under-specification present in data, this simplicity bias presents easy to learn \emph{shortcuts} that allow accurate prediction at training time, irrespective of a model's alignment to the downstream task.
+For instance, previous work has found models to incorrectly rely on background signals for object recognition~\citep{xiao2021noise, Beery_2018_ECCV}, or to rely on non-clinically relevant metal tokens to predict patient conditions from X-Ray images~\citep{Zech2018-qx}.
+Shortcut learning has often been found to lead to significant drops in generalization performance~\citep{AgrawaL_2018_CVPR, UnbiasedLook2011, ShortcutRemoval2020, Repair2019, Zech2018-qx}.
+Leveraging shortcut cues can also be harmful when deploying models in sensitive settings, for example, in the reinforcement of harmful biases over the use of sensitive attributes such as gender or skin color~\citep{EstimatingAndMitigating2019, InvestigatingBias2020, scimeca2022shortcut}.

-Addressing the simplicity bias in machine learning models has been a focus of extensive research.
-Numerous studies have aimed to encourage models to use a broader and more diversified set of predictive cues, especially when dealing with training data that lacks explicit shortcut cue labels.
-A variety of these methods have been input-centric, designed to drive models to focus on different areas of the input space~\cite{teney2022predicting, nicolicioiu2023learning}, while others have focused on diversification strategies that rely on auxiliary data for disagreement~\cite{pagliardini2022agree, lee2022diversify}.
-The latter approach, in particular, has been instrumental in developing functionally diverse models that exhibit robustness to shortcut biases, albeit with the limitation of requiring access to expensive auxiliary data.
+Addressing simplicity biases in machine learning has been a focus of extensive research, often aimed to encourage models to use a more diversified set of predictive cues.
+A variety of these methods have been input-centric, designed to drive models to focus on different areas of the input space~\citep{teney2022predicting, nicolicioiu2023learning}, while others have focused on diversification strategies that rely on auxiliary data for \emph{prediction disagreement}~\citep{pagliardini2022agree, lee2022diversify}.
+The latter approaches, in particular, have been instrumental in developing functionally diverse models that exhibit robustness to shortcut biases.
+However, they are limited by their required access to auxiliary data that is often challenging to obtain.